Julian/lean.nvim/README.md

 This is all you need if you already have something registered to run on the `LspAttach` `autocmd` which defines any language server key mappings you like, e.g. if you use Neovim with any other language.
 In particular your `LspAttach` handler should likely bind things like `vim.lsp.buf.code_action` (AKA "the lightbulb") to ensure that you have easy access to code actions in Lean buffers.
-Lean (or really `Std`) uses code actions for replacing "Try this:" suggestions, which you will almost certainly want to be able to perform.
+Lean uses code actions for replacing "Try this:" suggestions, which you will almost certainly want to be able to perform.

 If you do not already have a preferred setup which includes LSP key mappings and (auto)completion, you may find the [fuller example here in the wiki](https://github.com/Julian/lean.nvim/wiki/Getting-Started-From-the-Ground-Up) helpful.